ejans/hdf5_logging/README.md

 ===========

 A block to log to an hdf5 file.
-This version is to be used with the dev branch of microblx
+This version is to be used with the dev branch of microblx.

 Instructions
 ============